 - Keep active!
 From exploring your local countryside, following restrictions at your local gym or fitness centre, to NHS gym-free workouts and millions of exercise classes on YouTube; there are many opportunities to keep active and safe for most ages and abilities

 - Try and establish a routine, whether you live alone or with other people.
-You could go for a walk first thing in the morning in place of your usual commute (this must be alone or with members of your household and remember to stay at least two metres away from other people), or speak to a family member at a set time each day on FaceTime.
+You could go for a walk first thing in the morning in place of your usual commute, or speak to a family member at a set time each day on FaceTime.
 It’s also important to try to keep usual bed and meal times

 - Working from home?
 MHFA have a range of resources through their My Whole Self campaign to support you.
 Working from home can feel isolating, so if you are working remotely, My Whole Self is a great way to strengthen your virtual relationships

 - Learn something new or try something you haven’t for a while.
 From painting or crafts, online educational courses (our Recovery and Wellbeing Colleges have free online courses you could try), or simply reading a book; it’s important that you keep your mind stimulated

 - Be kind (to yourself and others) – a small act of kindness can help you move from the ‘helpless’ to ‘helpful’ zone, and it can also make you feel good!
 Why not put your neighbour’s bin out for them or post your contact details through their letterbox in case they need you?
 The West Yorkshire and Harrogate Looking out for our neighbours community campaign has lots of ideas as to how you can help your neighbours all year-round